 And finally, I’ll leave this as a teaser for a future post.
 While working on some demo material for “#TempTables – Use or Abuse?”, I got super confused about temp-table scope in context of stored-procs that abort or fail.
 So for a moment I understood why developers insisted on putting DROP TABLE #MyTempTable at the end of every one of their procs — it’s basically a safeguard, with no legitimate downside.
 Anyway, as I read into things and did a bit of research, I found this gem about how temp-tables are cached, and realized that I’d been committing a particular sin (select into #temp, followed by add columns for fetching more data) for a long time without realizing its risks.

 PS: there’s been a bunch of twitter on Twitter about PASS, people resigning left and right, and I’ve no idea what’s going on, but I’ll get the popcorn, cuz it’s sure to get entertaining. =D

 ..this analogy of “dipping into the cookie jar”.
 What events or accomplishments can I take sustenance from, draw strength from, during these times?

 Hi folks.
 It’s been a minute.
 Frankly it’s been a rough 5 months.
-From losing my wife, to dealing with the holidays and her birthday, to moving houses again.
 On the career front, I’m faced with the challenge of virtualizing our core business-critical SQL instances with minimal downtime.
-And obviously, because of all that personal/life stuff, it’s been difficult to stay focused and productive.
+And, because of personal/life stuff, it’s been difficult to stay focused and productive.

 So this #tsql2sday‘s topic is poignant, I suppose — this analogy of “dipping into the cookie jar”.
 What events or accomplishments can I take sustenance from, draw strength from, during these times?